Iterate and Loop

 extensible, and looks like honest-to-God Lisp.

-In what follows I describe a macro package, called iterate, that
+In what follows I describe a macro package, called iterate

 extensible—it's easy to add new clauses to its vocabulary in order